jaredsagendorf/pnabind/datasets/segmentation/datasets/README.md

 4. Zhou, Jiyun, et al. BMC bioinformatics 18.1 (2017): 1-16.

 ## Steps for pre-processing structural data with provided tools
 The following is a more or less complete guide for pre-processing the native bound protein datasets we used.
+Tools can be found in the directery `processing_tools`

 1. First obtain list of PDB identifiers w/ chain ids, e.g.: